Tips for Drawing Digital Anime Line Art!

 In general, drawing long lines in one continuous stroke is a detriment to the line, because your hand has a limited range with which it can make a fluid line, which shows more when you work with digital media.

-* The navigator panel: When I draw, I find myself drawing the same line countless times, zooming in and rotating the canvas to draw more comfortably.
-For lines that cover a lot of space, I zoom out and for short lines or lines that require more detail and precision, I zoom as much as I can.
+* The Navigator panel: When I draw, I find myself drawing the same line countless times, zooming in and rotating the canvas to draw more comfortably.
+For lines that cover a lot of space, I zoom out and for short lines or lines that require more detail and precision, I zoom in as much as I can.
 Of course, I make sure to rotate the canvas to help free up my range of movement of my wrist, and produce the most natural lines I can.

 There are always rest points when drawing.
 These happen naturally when one line finishes and another begins.
 (A) Here is one continuous line.
 (B) And here is another where I have stopped one line and started another at the natural rest points.
 The difference is slight but it clearly looks better.